- Michigan Northern Lights Viewing: When and Where to See the Northern Lights in Michigan

 Thanks to miles of quiet, undeveloped Great Lakes shoreline and endless acres of pine and hardwood forests, Michigan is one of the best spots in the northern hemisphere to catch a glimpse of the Aurora Borealis, also known as the Northern Lights.

-With endless acres of open wilderness, free from artificial light, Michigan is one the best places to see the northern lights.
+With endless acres of open wilderness, free from artificial light, Michigan is one the best places in the country to see the northern lights.

-Maybe you’ve always associated the northern and southern lights with Norway or Canada, but you can watch the glorious displays right here in Michigan.
+Maybe you’ve always associated the northern and southern lights with Norway or Canada.
+However, you dont need to go that far to watch the glorious displays right here in Michigan.

 The magical beauty of the lights dancing across the galaxy is the stuff of legend.
 The lights cast their rippling shades of purple, blue, and green across the sky over Michigan soil (and water) every year and it is a simply fabulous sight.

-Michigan offers some of the best viewing of the northern lights, and one of the best ways to experience the wonder of Michigan is seeing the northern lights over one of the Great Lakes.
+Michigan offers some of the best viewing of the northern lights, and one of the best ways to experience the wonder of Michigan is seeing the northern lights over one of the Great Lakes like Lake Superior, Lake Michigan or Lake Huron.

 What are the Northern Lights?